naknamu/naknamu/README.md

 # Hello!👋

 I'm a self taught game and web developer. 🎮👨‍💻
-I do blogs and content creation. ✍🎥
+I also do blogs and content creation. ✍🎥

 🎯 Currently learning Generative AI technology!